St John’s College typically admits three undergraduates each year to read Philosophy, making it one of the largest colleges for the subject.

 - One-on-one supervisions, which are organised by the College's Director of Studies

 The Director of Studies is Dr Tim Button who is also a Senior Lecturer in the Faculty.
-We also have Dr Adam Bales, a Research Fellow, and Prof Jane Heal, an emeritus professor.
-In October 2018, two more Research Fellows will join us: Jessie Munton and James Read.
+We also have Dr Adam Bales, a Research Fellow, and Professor Jane Heal, an emeritus professor.
+In October 2018, Dr Jessie Munton, a Research Fellow joined us.

 The College provides generous grants to help with the purchase of books, and the College library has a excellent collection of philosophy books.
 Many teaching materials are also available online to Cambridge students for free.